 Despite that, Messi owns plenty of property in Rosario and his extended family are all still based there, including his brother Matías who owns a restaurant in the city centre.

 In official statements, club representatives like Vice-President Cristian D’Amico appear hopeful yet cautious.
 Having secured the signing of 33-year-old Diego Maradona against all odds in 1993, there’s a feeling within Newell’s that anything is possible.

 Make no mistake, the standard of football in Argentina would be a huge step-down for Messi.
-The league still counts Carlos Tévez and the captain of Newell’s Old Boys, Messi’s friend 39-year-old Maxi Rodríguez, as some of its strongest players.
+The league’s top scorer is 41-year-old José Sand of Lanús while Messi’s friend 40-year-old Maxi Rodríguez is still captaining the club.
 While Messi might not reach the 234 goals he scored as a youth for Newell’s if he does ever play for the senior team, with the right preparation and conditioning, he could easily break records again at Newell’s.